B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 This content serves multiple purposes.
 It provides value to the nonprofit’s existing donor base.
 It exposes your company to a new audience.
 It establishes your credibility as a genuine partner rather than a charity tourist.

 When you approach nonprofits with a completed content asset they can use immediately, the partnership conversation flows naturally.
-You are not asking for anything.
-You are giving first.
+You aren’t asking for anything. you’re giving first.

 The Bottom Line